skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 crafted metal, and surrounds a round hole about the width of a hand.
 This seems to be some sort of keyhole.

-After Eomer attempts to pick the lock a handle suddenly comes out of the wall.
+After Eomier attempts to pick the lock a handle suddenly comes out of the wall.
 The handle is very ornate.
 It is made from finely crafted metal, laced with intricate patterns of gold and silver.
 A lone gemstone is inset into one end.
-Eomer pulls the handle and the 15 foot door suddenly drops into the floor with a giant "Boom!"
+Eomier pulls the handle and the 15 foot door suddenly drops into the floor with a giant "Boom!"
 The way is now open.